a-flyleaf/toyshelf/disaster-crew/levi.md

   (Side note: Uses both he/him and she/her pronouns.
 It alternates in the notes below.)

 info: |-
   - Horrifically underappreciated, in her own opinion; doesn't bother with most people.
-Often mistaken for a shy, quiet nerd; the masses misunderstand her motive.
+Often mistaken for a shy, quiet nerd; the masses, she's convinced, misunderstand her motive.
   - His kid-baby siblings drive him up a wall but he patiently takes care of them anyway, like a good obedient child who doesn't deserve to be yelled at. *Hates* sucking up to adults like this, but desperate times...
-  - May already know Vexus when "the story" starts, if their meeting isn't some type of catalyst.
+  - May already know Vexus when "the story" starts, or they meet early on.
 One day Vexus played hooky, which Levi assumed proved his rebel credentials; subsequently, Levi bestowed upon him an introduction in the name of friendship.
 Alas, some first impressions were not meant to be.
   - Wants to be a dentist when he grows up, because the damn dummies who worked on *his* teeth didn't do it right and now he's *gotta* show them how it's done.
 Med school sounds like a pain in the ass, though; he just wants to skip to scum-scraping.

 design: |-